 Visit the library in the Office of International Programs (A5500 University Center) to obtain information on other schools that offer study abroad programs.
 Remember to check to see whether the other programs offer credits that can be transferred back to FSU.
-Also, consult resources available in The Career Center, listed in this guide.
+You may also consult resources available in The Career Center, listed in this guide.